Generating C-code for neural networks

 gr();

-Careful, neural networks can contain very many parameters.
-Translating a neural network containing hundreds or thousands of parameters into a mathematical expression may take considerable time (several tens of seconds), and the expression itself is unlikely to be easy to understand.
+Be careful, neural networks can contain a lot of parameters.
+Translating a neural network containing hundreds or thousands of parameters into a mathematical expression can take a significant amount of time (several tens of seconds), and the expression itself is unlikely to be convenient for perception.

 Code generation from a single neuron

-Let's define a "neural network" from a single neuron using the library Flux, and then generate it as a mathematical equation and as platform-independent code.
+Let's define a "neural network" of one neuron using the library Flux and then we get it in the form of a mathematical equation and in the form of a platform-independent code.

 using Flux